 You can be issued a Burke County Public Library System library card without fee.

 Library cards can be issued for an annual fee of $15 to all other individuals.

 Individuals with a new library card can only check out 4 items per library card when using the card for the first time.

-Individuals 16 years & older will be registered as adult customers.
+Individuals 16 years and older will be registered as adult customers.

-Individuals 5 - 15 years will be registered as juvenile customers.
+Individuals less than15 years old will be registered as juvenile customers.

 To be issued a library card from Burke County Public Library System, a customer must establish a current mailing address.